 By executing simple models containing your device driver blocks in external mode, you can directly observe the data from the hardware board.

-For more detailed information on external mode simulation, see Host-Target Communication with External Mode Simulation (Simulink Coder).
+For more detailed information on external mode simulation, see External Mode Simulations for Parameter Tuning and Signal Monitoring (Simulink Coder).

 In normal mode, the Simulink model operates entirely in

 simulation, and the C/C++ device driver code in the MATLAB

 System block never executes.
 However, Simulink models

 typically require source blocks to produce either artificially generated